-Michelle Obama, whose neurotic obsession with other people’s weight borders on the pathological, has said that “food deserts” are partly to blame for the high rates of obesity in the United States, particularly in low-income neighborhoods with large minority populations.
+Michelle Obama, whose obsession with other people’s weight borders on the pathological, has said that “food deserts” are partly to blame for the high rates of obesity in the United States, particularly in low-income neighborhoods.
 According to this theory, the people who live in these neighborhoods have no access to nutritious foods, especially fresh fruits and vegetables, and so they are forced to consume fattening, non-nutritious, health-destroying junk food instead.

 Many people who have actually investigated Mrs. Obama’s claims have pronounced them bogus; they say that fresh fruits and vegetables are available in low-income neighborhoods, but many of the locals just don’t buy them — apparently preferring to spend their grocery money on cases of canned soda pop, bags of potato chips, boxes of Twinkies, and other food-like substances that are devoid of any nutrients other than calories.

 I’m not going to take sides in the argument over whether or not food deserts exist.
 What interests me is what happens when someone attempts to do something that would actually provide low-income people with more healthful options.
-What would happen if, say, a grocery chain that sells high-quality, nutritious food at affordable prices tried to establish a presence in exactly the type of neighborhood that has Mrs. Obama so concerned?
+What would happen if, say, a grocery chain that sells high-quality, nutritious food at affordable prices tried to establish a presence in exactly the type of neighborhood that has the First Lady so concerned?

 Well, you don’t have to wonder, because I’ll tell you.
 Trader Joe’s, a California-based retailer, decided to build a new store in Portland, Oregon, in a historically black neighborhood.
 Jon Gabriel at ricochet.com explains what happened next: